Deep Work

 Part 1: The Ideas

-CH1 and CH2 cover the topics of why deep work is rare and valuable (Not a controversial idea).
-What I feel is more in contention is CH3, which focuses on finding meaning in deep work.
-Newport gives the discussion on the more material benefits of “deep work” with a neurological concept of “fire together, wire together” and a psychological concept of “flow”.
+CH1 and CH2 cover the topics of why deep work is rare and why it is valuable.
+In CH3, Newport discusses the benefits of “deep work” with a neurological concept of “fire together, wire together” and a psychological concept of “flow.

-The interesting discussion for me was about self-meaning, Descartes’s skepticism, and craftsmanship.
-CH3’s argument is similar to Nietzsche’s “God is dead!” proclamation, which generally speaks on the loss of meaning from previous institutions, mainly religious.
-This loss of meaning has cast humanity into existential anxiety, and we must now cope with the consequences.
+The interesting discussion for me was about self-meaning.
+Newport makes an argument similar to Nietzsche’s “God is dead!” proclamation.
+The modern loss of meaning and narrative has cast humanity into a state of existential anxiety, which we must now cope with.

-Newport quotes Dreyfus to illustrate that instead of having existential meaning in the context of oneself, people can find a self-detached purpose of creation for the sake of a field.
-There is beauty in that because it offers an alternative to the all-to-common focus only on developing yourself as purpose in the world.
+Newport quotes someone to illustrate that people can find a self-detached purpose of creation for the sake of a craft.
+There is beauty in that because it offers an alternative to the egotistical focus of work to “only” further your own ends.

 “Beautiful code is short and concise, so if you were to give that code to another programmer, they would say, “Oh, that’s well-written code.”
 It’s much like as if you were writing a poem.”